usaid-cs/yesterday-i-learned/random.md

 - When someone asks you "how much do we need to scale?", you need an answer based on two things you need to know: the number of additional users, and % extra load per user.
 - The g in [gRPC](https://en.wikipedia.org/wiki/GRPC) stands for gRPC, because that's how **g**oogle names things.
 - [ISO 8601 week dates](https://en.wikipedia.org/wiki/ISO_8601#Week_dates) are prefixed with a `W`, so `2018-W52` is the last week of the year.
 Note: these are ISO year and week numbers.
+- ISO 8601 dates can come without the day: `2019-01`.
+This works because the ordinal date (year plus day number) must be three-digit padded, e.g. `2019-001`, and week numbers must be prefixed with a `W`, e.g. `2019-W01`.
 - The Argentinian and Chilean governments sent pregnant women there to give birth in hopes that it'd would strengthen their claims to a piece of Antarctica.
 - If a person is born on February 29, countries arbitrarily assign the person's legal birthday to either February 28 or March 1, depending on the law of that country.
 - Hold salt in your palm to sprinkle.